Knighton-Dev/SharpenUp/README.md

 Obviously, the unit tests are written for a very specific use-case (*mine*), but I think I've considered the potential impact for others that may be trying to use the library.

 ## Endpoints Exposed

-This is based off of a list on the Uptime Robot reference.

 - `POST getAccountDetails` *Complete as of 1.0.0*
 - `POST getMonitors` *Mostly complete as 1.1.0*